unlcms/unl_dcf/README.md

 # DCF CKEditor
 The *DCF CKEditor* module provides CKEditor plugins to integrate with the DCF.
 Currently, it provides a *DCF Table* plugin, which automatically applies the `dcf-table` class to tables created in CKEditor.
 See README.md in the *DCF CKEditor* module for more information.

+# DCF Lazy Loading
+The *DCF Lazy Loading* module allows for a site builder to use *DCF Lazy Loading* with Drupal.
+It supports the base lazying loading functionality where images are loaded prior to entering the viewport.
+It also provides the ability to automatically calculate the *sizes* attribute based on the parent element.

 # DCF Base
 Coming soon! - a Drupal 8 base theme for DCF.